-To see if you have destructive tendencies that could put your financial independence in jeopardy, keep reading to learn about 5 habits that could potentially lead to overspending and credit card debt.
+Do you have destructive tendencies that could put your financial independence in jeopardy?
+Keep reading to learn more about how to identify & avoid these habits in the future.

 - Winging it.
 Do you frequently make purchasing decisions on a whim?
 For example, grocery shopping without a list, eating out without consulting your budget, or making important financial decisions such as taking on a mortgage without due diligence.
 When it comes to your finances, planning is always better than improvisation for both short-term and long-term economic decisions.

 - Living paycheck to paycheck.
 When your paycheck finally hits your bank account, you might be tempted to treat yourself with a night out or some new merchandise.
 But the amount in your account isn’t the amount you actually have – your available balance so to speak.
 You must first cover your bills.
 While this might seem obvious, the majority of Americans (about 60 percent) don’t use a budget, instead myopically allocating financial resources on weekly basis.
 This habit can quickly lead to debt as you’re more likely to run into unexpected cash flow problems.

 - Letting your impulses control you.
 If you consistently give in to urges and desires, you might have an issue with impulse control.
 There are two main features of impulsivity: spontaneity and disregard for consequences.
 To overcome impulsive behavior, try making a plan for, or simply avoiding, situations where you feel you are most vulnerable to temptation and reminding yourself how you will feel if you give in to your urges.